Diederik Janssen, editor

-Abstracting & Indexing Databases: CSA (Sociological Abstracts, Priority); EBSCOhost (SocINDEX; SocINDEX with Full Text; TOC Premier; Women’s Studies International); MetaPress; OCLC (Sociological Abstracts, Priority); ProQuest (GenderWatch)Click on the thumbnail for online access.
+Abstracting & Indexing Databases: CSA (Sociological Abstracts, Priority); EBSCOhost (SocINDEX; SocINDEX with Full Text; TOC Premier; Women’s Studies International); MetaPress; OCLC (Sociological Abstracts, Priority); ProQuest (GenderWatch); Google Scholar

 Scope.
 Culture, Society and Masculinities (CS&M) brings together synoptic as well as “micrographic” ideas and views on men/boys, masculinity and genders.
 It provides a forum for emergent explorations of masculinity/ies, specifically those that situate local (micro-ethnographic) findings and theories in broader historical, political, and/or sociological frameworks.